 Anne Plunkett-Rumley was born in County Cavan, Ireland.
 On May 1st 1987 she started working with Kearney Funeral Services.
 She is the Financial Controller, a Vital Statistics Registrar and a Licenced Funeral Director - this is her vocation.
 Working with the bereaved, she is very compassionate, caring and detailed.
 A parishioner at St. Nicholas Catholic Church in Walnut Grove , she is very active in her parish: a CWL member, Counting Team, Hospitality and Greeting Team and an Extraordinary Minister.
 She enjoys her family, Church, friends, gardening and cats.

 Athena grew up in Burnaby and eventually moved to Whistler to enjoy the mountains and outdoors.
 She spent nine years working in the hospitality and tourism industry before discovering her calling into Funeral Service.
 Her career as Funeral Director/Embalmer started in 2005 at Forest Lawn Funeral Home then moving to Manager of Ocean View Funeral Home.
-She joined the Kearney family in 2016 and is currently the Operations Manager of Kearney Funeral Services in Vancouver.
+She joined the Kearney family in 2016 and after 4 years managing the Vancouver location, she is now Funeral Director at the Columbia-Bowell Chapel in New Westminster.
 Athena also serves as Chair of the Education and Apprenticeship Committee with the BC Funeral Association.
 She feels privileged to serve families during a time of need.
 Outside of work, she enjoys spending time with family, watching Liverpool FC, Irish dancing and travelling.

 Christina Koh was born in Singapore and has travelled extensively.
 She graduated from high school and college in Melbourne, Australia.
 After immigrating to Canada, she worked in long term facilities providing care for elderly residents.
 It has always been her desire to help families during a time of need, so she went back to school with the Canadian College of Funeral Services where she obtained her Funeral Director and Embalmer license.
 Christina Koh is a loving mother to two beautiful children.
 She is caring and compassionate.
 She has a gift of languages - she is fluent in Cantonese/Mandarin/Teochew/Taiwanese and can speak some Tagalog.
 When not working at the funeral home, Christina enjoys spending time vacationing with her husband and two kids, cooking and cycling.
 She is also a member of the hospital union group.
 Christina is a member of the team at Kearney Funeral Services at our Vancouver location.